 The problem with having a bucket list of interesting books is that it keeps on growing.
 The rate of growth of the list is far more than the rate of check boxing them.
 Well, the reason is not our reading speed, but the fact that there are far too many interesting books in the world.

-So far, I’ve read 15 books in 2019.
-I don’t see myself reading more than another 2 books, though there’s still more than a month left for 2020.
-I must say this was a great year of reading, not in terms of number but most definitely in terms of quality.
+So far, I’ve read 17 books in 2019.
+I must say this was a great year of reading, not in terms of the number but most definitely in terms of quality.
 Here are 10 amazing books you can pick in 2020 that I stumbled upon in 2019.
 A list of 10 is pretty manageable, right?

 A Ladder To The Sky